HEISENBERG9876/Worms-project/README.md

 - Procedurally generated map using Perlin noise
 - Destructible terrain
 - 3 different map tiles
-- There's one weapon (bazooka) and a hook to move around the map
+- One weapon (bazooka) and a hook to move around the map
 - Wind system affecting bullet trajectory
 - Mines exploding when a worm gets too close